• Skip to Content

 AS.373.115.
 First Year Chinese.
 5 Credits.

 This course is designed primarily for students who have no prior exposure to Chinese.
 The objective of the course is to help students build a solid foundation of the four basic skills---listening, speaking, reading, and writing in an interactive and communicative learning environment.
 The emphasis is on correct pronunciation, accurate tones and mastery of basic grammatical structures.
 Note: Students with existing demonstrable skills in spoken Chinese should take AS.373.111-112.
 No Satisfactory/ Unsatisfactory.
-Students may choose to attend either lecture at 12pm or 3pm on TTh.
 Cross-listed with East Asian Studies

 AS.373.116.
 First Year Chinese II.
 5 Credits.